syncfusion-content/windowsforms-docs/WindowsForms/SfListView/HeaderFooter.md

 ![](HeaderFooter_images/FooterAppearance.png)

 ## Loading image for header

-SfListView allows to add image in header item by using the [DrawItem](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfListView.WinForms~Syncfusion.WinForms.ListView.SfListView~DrawItem_EV.html) event.
+SfListView allows you to load an image in the header item by using the [DrawItem](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfListView.WinForms~Syncfusion.WinForms.ListView.SfListView~DrawItem_EV.html) event.
 An image can be set to an item by using the [Image](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfListView.WinForms~Syncfusion.WinForms.ListView.Events.DrawItemEventArgs~Image.html) property.

 {% tabs %}
 {% highlight c# %}